 There will be a need to construct an overhead distribution line to transmit power from the Project substation to the local distribution network.
 Northland is working with Hydro One, the operator of the distribution system in the area, to construct a new distribution line between the Project substation and the "point of interconnection" on the nearest Hydro One owned distribution line.
-The nearest, appropriately sized distribution line is on Burr Road, approximately 2.5 km to the east of the Project substation.
+The interconnection point will be on Burr Road, north of the Project location.
 Hydro One is anticipated to complete all the necessary approvals to build, operate and maintain the line for Northland.